salernoelia/whisgo/README.md

 3.  **Start Recording:** Press `Alt+Space` to begin recording.
 4.  **Stop Recording:** Press `Alt+Space` again to stop recording.
 Whisgo will automatically transcribe the audio and copy the text to your clipboard.
 5.  **View History:** Access your transcription history within the app to review previous transcriptions.

-## Dependency

-- FFmpeg is required for audio recording on macOS.